kristin-snyder/kristin-snyder/README.md

 - 👋 Hi, I’m @kristin-snyder
-- 👀 I’m interested in getting an entry level position in cybersecurity and begin my career.
+- 👀 I’m interested in getting an entry level position in cybersecurity (specifically in GRC or SOC) and begin my career.
-- 🌱 I’m currently working towards getting my CompTIA Security+ certification.
-I am also working on getting more knowledgeable in different coding platforms.
+- 🌱 Last year I got my CompTIA Security+ certification.
+I am also working on getting more knowledgeable in different policies, procedures, and basic coding platforms.
-- 📫 How to reach me: Email- kristinsnyder02@gmail.com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I got inspired to go into cybersecurity because of Agent Patterson, a character from the tv show Blindspot.